hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 # Theming Related Variables

-- `GTK_THEME` - Set a GTK theme manually, for those who want to avoid appearance tools lxappearance or nwg-look
+- `GTK_THEME` - Set a GTK theme manually, for those who want to avoid appearance tools such as lxappearance or nwg-look
 - `XCURSOR_THEME` - Set your cursor theme.
 The theme needs to be installed and readable by your user.
 - `XCURSOR_SIZE` - Set cursor size.
 See [here](../../FAQ/) for why you might want this variable set.